Rudy-Zidan/desk_service/README.md

 }
 ```
 Starred keys are required.

 You can either send a sub category name, or a slug.

-Options must match the type declared in the config file
+Options must match the type declared in the config file.

 Reference objects can either be singular, in the form `class_name_id`, or multiple, in the form `class_name_ids`

 Responses: